 Whilst gamblers are an optimistic bunch I don’t think that all followers of Twitter Tipsters genuinely believe they’re going to earn huge profits.
-I think most of them realise they’re gambling recreationally like everyone else.
-It’s just a bit of fun, that’s all.
+I think most of them realise they’re gambling for fun.

-However, there are hundreds of Twitter Tipster accounts across social media asking for hefty subscription fees for private or ‘VIP’ tips.
-I’d avoid those.
-But I’ll get onto this in the following section on ‘Profitability’.
+However, there are still hundreds of Twitter Tipster accounts across social media asking for hefty subscription fees for private or ‘VIP’ tips.
+I’d avoid those (read more in the following section on ‘Profitability’).

-If you do follow the selections from a Twitter Tipster, you ought to at the very least:
+If you follow the selections from a Twitter Tipster, you ought to at the very least:

 - Verify the performance of the account (preferably over a lot of bets).

 - Limit you stake sizes.

 - Shop around for the best odds yourself as opposed to backing where the Tipster tells you to (crucial).

 - Avoid following anyone that gives advice like “nevermind the losses, let’s re-load and go again tomorrow Lads!”